 SDWAN uses the Internet to create multiple secure, high-performance connections, so that even if you’re dealing with traffic congestion on your Optus connection, the SDWAN is still able to access high-performing connections on your TPG or Telstra connections.

-SDWAN enables rapid deployment of its services, without requiring specific IT staff to manually configure and install all aspects.
-Without the time-consuming aspect of older WAN models, your business therefore has increased uptime and can get on with what needs to be done.
+SDWAN enables rapid deployment of its services without requiring specific IT staff to manually configure and install all aspects.
+Without the time-consuming aspect of older WAN models, your business has increased uptime and can get on with what needs to be done.

-When it comes to choosing your SDWAN vendor, it can be difficult knowing which to choose.
-You’ll need to determine what your priorities are, what capabilities you need, and of course, the ever-present budget considerations.
-When searching for vendors, the top ones you’ll come across are likely Riverbed, Cisco, Citrix, VMware, FortiNet, Aryaka and Silver Peak.
-To help you get started on your SDWAN research journey, we’ll have a look at a few of these in detail.
+When it comes to choosing your SDWAN vendor, it can be difficult knowing who to go with.
+You’ll need to determine what your priorities are, what capabilities you need and―of course―take your budget into account.
+When searching for vendors, the top ones you’ll come across are likely Riverbed, Cisco, Citrix, VMware, FortiNet, Aryaka, and Silver Peak.
+To help you get started on your SDWAN research, we’ll have a look at a few of these in detail.